-The Coalition (or its I.T. vendor) will ensure that removal of data, especially sensitive client or operational data, is removed prior to disposing of all technological devices.
+The Coalition (or its IT vendor) will ensure that removal of data, especially sensitive client or operational data, is removed prior to disposing of all technological devices.
 This includes such items as servers, computer hard drives, laptops, digital copiers, and flash drives.
 The Coalition will utilize a vendor who will run "file-shredding" software on all electronic media, including computer hard drives, prior to disposing of computer equipment.
 This software should perform low-level formatting or use a "wipe" utility.
 The software must overwrite all areas of the computer's hard drive in a manner that makes it impossible for subsequent users to retrieve any of the data on the hard drive.
+For hard drives, the IT Vendor may also use a recycling service which shreds (physically) the hard drives in a large metal shredding device.
+If this is done, the IT Vendor will verify the actual shredding and the recycling organization will provide a receipt.
 When this is done, the vendor will provide documentation of the actual cleansing activity (and that it has been completed before disposal) with the next monthly billing invoice.

-In addition, a safe guard has been added to the inventory report.
-A column was added to document the date and person responsible for ensuring equipment/devices were properly 'cleansed' of all entity data by the I.T.
-Vendor/and of Coalition personnel.
+In addition, a safeguard has been added to the inventory report.
+A column was added to document the date and person responsible for ensuring equipment/devices were properly 'cleansed' of all entity data by the IT Vendor and/or Coalition personnel.